hoffiee/my-advent-of-code-project/readme.md

 # Advent of code

-This is my repository for when I play around with [Advent of Code](https://adventofcode.com/).
+This is my repo for [Advent of Code](https://adventofcode.com/).
 This project has morphed over the years as I've mainly used this to learn methods, languages, tooling, etc. throughout the years.
-For now it has converged towards running this as a CMake project, focusing on C++/Python.
-I'm doing this as a larger project to learn more about CMake.
-I have a lot to learn so let's see where this goes.
+For now it has converged towards running this as a CMake project focusing on C++/Python.

 ## Status

-To see the status of advent of code and what remains in order to reach some targets that I've setup for myself, update `tools/tasks_left.py` and run `ninja status`.
+To see the status of advent of code and what remains in order to reach some targets that I've set, update `tools/event_status.py` and run `ninja status`.

 ## Dependencies